12 Absolute Knowledge

 The intuitive answer is that this should have to do with experience; surely, one cannot know anything about the colour of swans unless one goes out and observes some actual swans!
 To establish that all swans are white, one should first observe the colours of individual swans and record the results of these observations.
 Now, suppose we go out and find a white swan.
 We formulate this in a singular proposition that describes our experience:

-Swan is white.
+Swan a is white.

 We then find two more swans, observe that they are also white, and record this in the following two propositions:

-Swan is white.
+Swan b is white.

 Swan c is white.